ruby/debug/README.md

 The debuggee program (`target.rb`) is suspended at the beginning of `target.rb`.

-Alternatively, start the debugger at a specific location in your program using `binding.bp`.
+Alternatively, start the debugger at a specific location in your program using `binding.break` (`binding.b` for short).

 ```ruby
 # target.rb